Astrophysics (Index)About

 (reciprocal of wavelength)

-A wave's wavenumber (or spatial frequency) is the reciprocal of its wavelength, the number of cycles per unit distance, a convenient quantity in the analysis and modeling of waves including EMR and sound waves.
+A wave's wavenumber (or spatial frequency) is the reciprocal of its wavelength which is the number of wavelengths per unit distance, a useful quantity in the analysis and modeling of waves such as EMR and sound waves.
 An example unit is 1/cm, aka cm-1. which means "number of complete waves in a cm" (or "fraction of a complete wave that spans a cm").
-If you viewed the ocean and noticed that at some instant, over a distance of 10 meters, there were four waves, you could cite the average wavenumber as 0.25 m-1.
+If you viewed the ocean and noticed that at some instant, over a distance of 10 meters, there were four waves (for an average wavelength of 2.5 meters), you could cite the average wavenumber as 0.4 m-1.
 Pattern regarding wave terms:

 time space